mihailescum/wolff/doc/introduction.rst

 Wolff is licensed under the MIT license, a copy of which is included with the source code.
 The terms can be found here: https://spdx.org/licenses/MIT.html.

-If you use or modify the library for use for academic purposes, please cite *Cluster representations and the Wolff algorithm in arbitrary external fields*, Jaron Kent-Dobias & James P Sethna, arXiv:1805.04019 [cond-mat.stat-mech].
+If you use or modify the library for use for academic purposes, please cite *Cluster representations and the Wolff algorithm in arbitrary external fields*, Jaron Kent-Dobias & James P Sethna, Physical Review E 98, 063306 (2018).